programmicon/hacktoberfest/README.md

 # hacktoberfest
-Where coders of all skill levels come together to help open source projects thrive. while earning cool swag!
+Where coders of all skill levels come together to help open source projects thrive ... while earning cool swag!

 This is a great way to get your feet wet, if you are new!

+## Official info
 "Hacktoberfest is a month-long celebration of open source software.
 Each October, open source maintainers give new contributors extra attention as they guide developers through their first pull requests on GitHub." - digital ocean / github

 ## How to contribute?